Salih Hudayar: Campaigning for East Turkistan's independence

 In July 2019, the East Turkistan National Awakening Movement published 124 coordinates of "suspected concentration camps" in East Turkistan.
-In October 2019, the Agence France-Presse (AFP) interviewed Salih Hudayar regarding China's destruction of Uyghur graves and cultural sites.
+In October 2019, Agence France-Presse (AFP) interviewed Salih Hudayar regarding China's destruction of Uyghur graves and cultural sites.
 Hudayar told the AFP that China was destroying historical sites and cemeteries to disconnect Uyghurs from their history and their ancestors and "eradicate any evidence" of who the Uyghurs are.
-In November 2019, Hudayar attended a pro-Hong Kong rally in Washington, DC where he told Voice of America that "Uyghurs stand with the people of Hong Kong, and if Hong Kong falls then Hong Kong face the same situation we are going through."
-Speaking to Al Jazeera in February 2020, he compared China’s economic takeover of Central Asia to its Xinjiang policies since 1949, saying: “In the long run, [the Central Asian governments] will too become like us, they will lose their independence in favour of some small economic benefits.”
+In November 2019, Hudayar attended a pro-Hong Kong rally in Washington, D.C., where he told Voice of America that "Uyghurs stand with the people of Hong Kong, and if Hong Kong falls then [we] face the same situation we are going through."
+Speaking to Al Jazeera in February 2020, he compared China's economic takeover of Central Asia to its Xinjiang policies since 1949, saying: "In the long run, [the Central Asian governments] will too become like us, they will lose their independence in favour of some small economic benefits."

+As Prime Minister and later Foreign Minister of the East Turkistan Government in Exile (ETGE), Hudayar continued to frame the situation in East Turkistan as colonial occupation rather than solely a human-rights issue, organizing annual commemorations of the invasion by Chinese forces in 1949 and calling for international recognition of East Turkistan as an occupied country.
+On 5 May 2026, the ETGE and the East Turkistan National Movement submitted a petition to the United Nations Special Committee on Decolonization (C-24) requesting that East Turkistan be inscribed as a Non-Self-Governing Territory and that the People's Republic of China be designated an occupying power.
+The ETGE described it as the first time China had been formally challenged as a colonial power before a UN body, and Hudayar stated that "decolonization and the restoration of our independence is the only effective guarantee of our people's survival."